 “It’s a hard thing, to find joy in someone’s pain,” Kelly says.
 “In the end the birth mother knew she was making the right choice out of her love for Joseph.”

 Early on, the woman Jake and Kelly’s priest had referred them to had told them not to worry about their families’ lack of understanding.
-She had told JMMbap26them, “As soon as they hold the baby, they’re going to melt.”
+She had told them, “As soon as they hold the baby, they’re going to melt.”

 They did, and Jake and Kelly want those considering adoption to know that families do come around.